gervguerrero/LLMNR-NBT-NS-Poisoning-DETECTION/README.md

 Here I explore detecting a man in the middle LLMNR/NBT-NS Poisoning where the attacker to gains an NTLM hash for an account within the ARK.local domain.

-I use Security Onion's ELK (Elasticsearch, Logstash, Kibana) stack to analyze network traffic off a phyisical managed switch with a SPAN/Mirror port to observe the attack.
+I use Security Onion's ELK (Elasticsearch, Logstash, Kibana) stack to analyze network traffic off a phyisical managed switch with a SPAN/Mirror port.

 Link-Local Multicast Name Resolution and NBT-NS (NetBIOS Name Service) poisoning are attacks used to exploit weaknesses in name resolution protocols found in Windows machines.
 These protocols are used to identify hosts in the network when DNS doesn't work.